Meet our team

 Nicole Holgate

-Communications and Community Manager
+Comms & Community Manager

-Nicole ensures the world knows as much as possible about DataKind UK's work and impact, and ensures that the community is inclusive and happy.
+Nicole ensures the world knows as much as possible about DataKind UK's work and impact, and that the community is inclusive and happy.

 In her spare time she enjoys fostering cats, singing in the London Humanist Choir, and is on the organising committee of Sunday Assembly London.